schollz/schollz.github.io.old/content/post/2015-06-29-nohuman-language.md

 ---
-title: How similar is animal language to human language?
+title: Animal language vs. human language
 date: 2015-06-29
-tags: [science]
+tags: [science, language]
 description: One thing that divides humans from animals is their ability to use language.
 Scientists have discovered that the difference is smaller than thought.
 slug: b11653e28c3d45b3267a760d386d1849
 keywords: science